WillyXie/docker-ubuntu/README.md

     The docker system has XRDP support, so you can connect to the localhost:3389 for GUI desktop.
 But you'll need to connect into it and start the XRDP service first.
     ```shell=
-    $ docker exec -it basic /bin/bash
+    $ docker exec -it basic /bin/fish
     $ service xrdp start
     ```

 - Directory mount point

-    The example command and script for running container syncs `workspace` directory under project path to `/home/user/workspace` in container.
+    The example command and script for running container syncs `sync` directory under project path to `/home/user/sync` in container.
+User can use it to sync files between host & container.

+    Another mount point is docker volume `volume-basic` to `/home/user/workspace`, it's managed by docker engine to avoid slow response time for file access when the size becomes too big.